Start date: September 2024

 Further details about part-time study are available on request.

-London was recently identified as the third best city in the world in which to study by QS Top Universities on criteria such as student mix, quality of living, opportunities, and affordability.
+London was recently identified as the no.1 city in the world in which to study by QS Top Universities on criteria such as student mix, quality of living, opportunities, and affordability.

 This programme is designed for entrepreneurs who wish to start their own business.
 It is not designed for students who wish to have a traditional management career with a large corporation.